Research ideas

 Background

-Circuit synthesis, benchmarking, and enough coding to compare implementations.
+Circuit synthesis, small algorithms, and enough coding to compare encodings.

 Likely output